giacomocavalieri/glam/tutorials/pretty_printing_JSON.md

 Now that we can turn a single field/value pair into a document we can get back to the problem of turning an entire object into a document:

-- transform every field/value pair into a document
+- Transform every field/value pair into a document
-- join those together with a comma and a breakable space
+- Join those together with a comma and a breakable space
-- enclose everything in open and closed curly brackets
+- Enclose everything in open and closed curly brackets
-- nest the object fields
+- Nest the object fields

 ```gleam
 fn object_to_doc(fields: List(#(String, JSON))) -> Document {